25 Small, Interesting Cultural Differences Between France and the USA

 Speaking of the police, emergency vehicles in France make a different sound than American police cars, ambulances, and fire trucks.

-Instead of the sound that kind of slides up and down in America, French vehicles just go directly between a high and low pitched note – no sliding sound at all.
+Instead of the sound that kind of slides up and down in the US, French vehicles just go directly between a high and low pitched note – no sliding sound at all.

 The sirens are a fun little quirk that I actually really enjoy – it’s just another little reminder that I am, in fact, in a different country!